anwachuku15/booksearch/README.md

 Launch the app
 `node bin/index.js`

-To launch with `booksearch` command, install globally `npm install -g`
+To launch with the `booksearch` command, install globally `npm install -g`

 To run tests, enter `jest` or `npm test` in your terminal